 We will generate cash primarily from the net proceeds of this offering and any future offerings of securities and cash flows from operations, including interest earned from the temporary investment of cash in U.S. government securities and other high-quality debt investments that mature in one year or less.
-In the future, we may obtain borrowings from banks and issuances of senior securities.
-We may also borrow funds subsequent to this offering, including before we have fully invested the proceeds of this offering, to the extent we determine that additional capital would allow us to take advantage of additional investment opportunities, if the market for debt financing presents attractively priced debt financing opportunities, or if our board of directors determines that leveraging our portfolio would be in the best interest of us and our stockholders, though we have not decided the extent to which we will finance portfolio investment using debt.
-See "Material U.S. Federal Income Tax Considerations."
+We intend to borrow funds subsequent to this offering under the Credit Facility, including before we have fully invested the proceeds of this offering, to the extent we determine that additional capital would allow us to take advantage of additional investment opportunities, if the market for debt financing presents attractively priced debt financing opportunities, or if our board of directors determines that leveraging our portfolio would be in the best interest of us and our stockholders, though we have not decided the extent to which we will finance portfolio investment using debt.
+See "Business-Leverage" and "Material U.S. Federal Income Tax Considerations."
 In the future, we may also securitize a portion of our investments.
+In the future, we may also obtain additional borrowings from banks and issue senior securities.
 Our primary use of funds will be investments in portfolio companies and repayment of amounts owing to the advances under any borrowings we may obtain in the future, cash distributions to holders of our common stock and the payment of operating expenses, including debt service if we borrow additional amounts after completion of this offering to fund our investments.
 Immediately after this offering and the consummation of the related transactions, we expect to have cash resources of approximately \$141.5 million or \$162.9 million if the underwriters' over-allotment option is fully exercised and no indebtedness.
-This amount does not take into account proceeds, if any, from the exercise of the underwriters' overallotment option.
 See "Use of Proceeds."